 My husband and I love Indian food, but we live on a budget and can’t always eat at restaurants.
 When we crave Indian food, we are mostly relegated to preparing meals at home with products from an international grocery store with an unreliable stock, from the small selection of offerings from Target, or from Aldi when it rolls out certain Special Buys.
 We even recently tried frozen Indian meals from Trader Joe’s, which is Aldi’s upscale cousin, and we were not impressed.

-No store-bought Indian food so far has been as good as the food we get at restaurants (although Aldi’s Journey to India Tikka Masala Simmer Sauce in a jar comes closer than anything else), but we continue to try new things when we discover them.
+No store-bought Indian food so far has been as good as the food we get at restaurants, but we continue to try new things when we discover them.

 Today we’ll look at an array of Regular Buys.